PTAB

 5. Arguments Regarding Discretionary Denial

-• §325(d) (Same Art/Arguments): Petitioner argued denial is not warranted because five of the six asserted prior art references (all except Roberts) were never cited or considered during the original prosecution.
-Furthermore, the arguments presented are substantially different from those overcome during prosecution.
-While a prior inter partes reexamination occurred, it was terminated pre-finality and thus does not bar this proceeding.
+- §325(d) - Same Art or Arguments: Petitioner argued denial is not warranted because five of the six references relied upon are new art not considered during original prosecution.
+Furthermore, the arguments presented are substantially different from those considered by the examiner.
+While a prior inter partes reexamination occurred, it was terminated before a final decision was reached, at a time when the challenged claims stood rejected.

-• §314(a) (Fintiv Factors): Petitioner argued against discretionary denial based on parallel litigation, asserting that the Fintiv factors weigh in favor of institution.
-The district court trial is not scheduled until October 2025, nearly a year after the statutory deadline for a Final Written Decision in this IPR.
-The litigation is in its early stages, and Petitioner intends to seek a stay if the IPR is instituted.
-Finally, Petitioner contended that the petition presents compelling evidence of unpatentability, which under PTO guidance weighs against discretionary denial.
+- §314(a) - Parallel Litigation (Fintiv): Petitioner argued against denial under Fintiv, noting the parallel district court trial is not scheduled until October 2025, nearly a year after a Final Written Decision would be due.
+The litigation is in its early stages with no claim construction or significant discovery completed.
+Petitioner also asserted that the petition presents compelling evidence of unpatentability, weighing against discretionary denial.

 6. Relief Requested